 Are you excited to take your new skills out on the green for a round of golf?
 You might want to consider insuring your clubs against damage and theft.
 Golf insurance could save you money, protecting you in the case of theft or accidental damage.

-At The Insurance Emporium, our Golf Insurance policies can come with Standard Benefits such as cover for Golf Equipment up to £5,000*, and can be customised with a range of Optional Benefits like Golf Clothes and Legal Helpline.
+At The Insurance Emporium, our Golf Insurance policies can come with Standard Benefits such as cover for Golf Equipment up to £5,000*, and can be customised with a range of Optional Benefits like Golf Clothes and Gadgets.
 There’s even a 20% Introductory Discount^!
 Take a look at our product pages to find out more.

 * Cover for Golf Equipment up to £5,000 available on lunar monthly Portrush policies.